syncfusion-content/xamarin-docs/Xamarin/Utility.md

 ---
 layout: post
-title: Xamarin Forms Extension| Syncfusion
+title: Utility in Xamarin Forms Extension| Syncfusion
-description: Xamarin Forms Extension
+description: Learn here about utility in Syncfusion Essential Xamarin, its elements, and more.
 platform: xamarin
 control: Common
 documentation: ug